 - Would you like me to inform any of your other teachers?
 (Just because a student was comfortable telling you, doesn’t mean they are comfortable telling others.
 I have had trans students in the past ask me if I can tell other teachers so they can avoid having that conversation).

-- If a peer mis-genders you, is it okay if I correct them?
-OR If a peer mis-genders you, how would you like me to handle it?
+- If a peer mis-genders you, how would you like me to handle it?
 (This is something else tricky.
 My instinct would always be to correct another student if they use the incorrect pronoun or name, but some trans students feel more anxious when more attention is brought to the mistake.
 Every student is different and it is important to respect your students’ needs for you to truly be their best advocate).

 - Know the different resources your school or community provides (clubs, counselors, community programs/centers, etc.) so you can relay that information to your students.
 If your school does not have a designated club for the LGBT* community, consider sponsoring one yourself!
 You can also give your student online resources if they need additional support.